Keeping Dogs Safe from Snakes in Florida

 Other Types of Snakes

 These are the poisonous snakes of Florida, but there are plenty of other worries a pet owner might have.
 For instance, can a Florida yellow rat snake hurt a small dog?
 Typically, not in a deadly way - a yellow rat snake will typically snap only if cornered and mimic a rattlesnake by wiggling its tail.
-If you're hoping to safely identify a local snake, check out the Florida Museum's Visual Guide to Florida Snakes.
+If you hope to safely identify a local snake, check out the Florida Museum's Visual Guide to Florida Snakes.

 Tips for Keeping Dogs Safe from Snakes in Florida